Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 ```

 ## Set input step
 The step attribute specifies the interval between valid numbers.
-For instance, when `step="2"`, valid values Would only be even numbers e.g. 2,4,6,8....
+For instance, when `step="2"`, valid values Would only be even numbers e.g. 2,4,6,8...
+Or specify step `any`, any value is allowed.

 ::
 ```javascript